Bombardier is to sell its aerostructures business in Belfast - and GMB Union is demanding assurances over jobs.

 A statement issued in Montreal said: "As the company moves to optimise its global manufacturing footprint, Bombardier will pursue the divestiture of the Belfast and Morocco aerostructures businesses.
 These are great businesses with tremendous capabilities."

-Meetings were being held at the Belfast site on Thursday when more details were expected to be given.
+Meetings are being held at the Belfast site on Thursday, when more details are expected to be given.

 A statement by Bombardier in Belfast said: "Our sites in Belfast and Morocco have seen a significant increase in work from other global customers in recent years.

 "We are recognised as a global leader in aerostructures, with unique end-to-end capabilities - through design and development, testing and manufacture, to after-market support.
 Bombardier is committed to finding the right buyer - one that will operate responsibly and help us achieve our full growth potential."

 The statement continued: "There are no new workforce announcements as a result of this decision, but our management team will continue to drive ongoing transformation initiatives to improve productivity and increase our competitiveness, to give more weight to our unique value proposition to potential buyers."

 GMB union organiser Michael Mulholland said: "GMB demands reassurances over the future of hard-hit Bombardier workers in Northern Ireland.